 If you’ve ever wondered why the price of red diesel changes so often, we’ll try and explain this below for you.
-However, if you’re interested in finding out what the latest red diesel prices are today, fill in the form on this page or give our friendly and kowledgeable team a call today on 0333 241 6880 to request a quote based on todays prices.
+However, if you’re interested in finding out what the latest red diesel prices are today, give our red diesel fuel experts a call today on 0333 241 6880 to request a quote based on todays prices.

 These all affect the price of crude oil (the raw product which gas oil is derived from).
 These factors affect the price of gas oil so much so that a price per barrel of crude oil in December 1998 cost roughly the same as it would have done in April 1946!
 Although the prices below are adjusted in respect of inflation, it still outlines the important price factor.

 Below is a graph to show crude oil prices with the inflation taken into account.
 This does show a relatively steady upward curve which we’d expect.